csc301-2023-winter/project-12-unitedforliteracy-t/deliverable-1/planning.md

 Ibrahim Bess:
 DataBases/Backend/Product Manager

 I like working with databases, it feels natural to me.
 Also very interested in Backend programming because I enjoy setting up the core and basis of any job.
-I want to play the product Manager role because I want to make sure everything is going as plan (I hope I will not be too annoying :) )
+I want to play the product Manager role because I want to make sure everything is going as planned, I hope I will not be too annoying :)

 Corinne Lee Slew:
 Front-end: